 Logistic Regression Model

-into the model of linear regression to obtain y
+into the linear regression model to get y

-into the sigmoid function to obtain a value between 0 and 1.
-The formula of the logistic regression model is as follows.
+into the sigmoid function and get a value between 0 and 1.
+The model function of logistic regression is as follows.

 is the size of the tumor, when y